emoriarty/smash-it/README.md

 # Smash it

 ## Purpose
-This is a demo game where physics have been tested whitout using no framework.
-Also No task runner has been used, only npm scripts.
+This is a demo game where physics have been tested whithout no library Also no task runner has been used, only npm scripts.

 ## Running the project